Driv3r-tech/ai-dialog-guide/chapters/eng/appendixb.md

 [📚 Back to Table of Contents](../../README.md)

-## Appendix B. Examples of Mature Interaction Habits
+## Appendix B. Examples of Mature AI Habits

 ---